-Cemetery mapping is essential; for visitors, it allows easy access to the graves or memorials they are seeking, and for the cemetery or crematoria it provides clear list of their inventory (used and available) and helps manage operations.
+Cemetery mapping is essential; for visitors, it allows easy access to the graves or memorials they are seeking, and for the cemetery or crematory it provides a clear list of their inventory (used and available) and helps manage operations.
 However, mapping a graveyard or any site can come with some challenges; the complexity of these can vary based on the age of the site and the accuracy of records.

-How to make a cemetery plot map: prepare in advance and find a suitable partner, be it members of the community or a cemetery program partner who can assist.
+How to make a cemetery plot map: prepare in advance and find a suitable partner, be it members of the community or a cemetery software partner who can assist.
 There will be challenges, we look at the top five below, but there are also solutions to get your graveyard mapped.

-Unmarked graves; and not necessarily paupers graves – many cemeteries often "suspect" an area has been used for burials but have no idea of specifics because they are unmarked.
+Unmarked graves (and not necessarily paupers graves); many cemeteries often "suspect" an area has been used for burials but have no idea of specifics because they are unmarked.
 There are many reasons this could have happened, a massive influx of bodies due to disease, unclaimed or paupers' burials, and historically not all people were buried as equals be it for cultural, religious or other reasons.

 Most cemeteries rely on paper records, and these are particularly prone to damage and disaster, and duplicates are uncommon.
 So if your cemetery records are damaged or missing local churches or community groups may be able to assist with deceased records, though they probably would not have recorded the specific plot or memorial within the graveyard.

 To identify graves without markers, you can dig or excavate the site, but this is not ideal in most working cemeteries.
 Alternatively, radar equipment can be used to find disturbed soil and from here mark out graves.
 If you are lucky enough to have some radar experts in your community, they may be able to assist as this is far less invasive than excavating.